-Understanding Checks will be administered on most Fridays throughout the term.
-You will have one hour to complete each Understanding Check within the 12-hour window during which it is available (Fridays 8AM-8PM).
-Because we will not be meeting for class on Fridays, you have the option of completing the Understanding Check during normal class time or at another time during the specified 12-hour window.
+Understanding Checks will be administered most weeks throughout the term.
+You will have one hour to complete each Understanding Check within the 48-hour window during which it is available (Friday noon-Sunday noon).

 Understanding Checks will be open resource.
 You may refer to your notes as well as the posted lecture recordings and PowerPoints.
-However, you must complete each assignment independently (no collaboration, discussion, or exchange of information with others).
+However, to productively use this tool to assess your individual learning, we encourage you to complete Understanding Checks independently (without collaboration, discussion, or exchange of information with others).
 Although these assignments are open resource, the one-hour time limit means that you will not have sufficient time to look through your notes for every question; therefore, I strongly encourage you to prepare study guides that you can quickly reference during the Understanding Checks.
-Your 6 highest scores (out of 7 total) will be used to calculate the Understanding Check portion of your final grade.
+1% of your final grade will be based on the number of Understanding Checks that you complete before the Sunday deadline each week.
+2% of your final grade will be based on the cumulative scores of Understanding Checks that you complete.
+You will ONLY be able to view the correct answers for the Understanding Check IF you have submitted it before the deadline.
+Access to these questions and answers will be a valuable resource when studying for exams.

-The questions on Understanding Checks will focus primarily on the material covered during that week with the following two exceptions: the first Understanding Check of Modules 2 and 3 will focus on material for the first three class meetings of the module.
+The questions on the Understanding Checks will focus primarily on the material covered during that week with the following two exceptions: the first Understanding Check of Modules 2 and 3 will focus on material for the week of the exam and the week after.
 This schedule means you will not have an Understanding Check scheduled on the same week you have an exam.
 Please see the schedule for more detailed information.

 A note about Canvas automatic grading for Understanding Checks: The value of administering Understanding Checks via Canvas is the speed with which you will receive feedback.
 The Understanding Checks will heavily utilize "multiple answer" questions in which you will be asked to choose ALL THE CORRECT ANSWERS.
 This type of question provides a vehicle to assess your understanding of many concepts and terms in a single question and therefore provides a more comprehensive view of your knowledge and ability to apply it to problems.
-Students are often confused and/or frustrated by the grading rubric that Canvas uses for this type of question, so I want to explain a few things here.
-1) To calculate scores for Multiple Answers questions, Canvas divides the total points possible by the number of correct answers for that question.
+Students are often confused and/or frustrated by the grading rubric that Canvas uses for this type of question, so I want to explain a few things here: 1) To calculate scores for Multiple Answers questions, Canvas divides the total points possible by the number of correct answers for that question.
 This amount is awarded for every correct answer selected and deducted for every incorrect answer selected.
 2) For example, for a 1-point question that has 5 possible answers, 3 of which are correct, you would receive 0.33pts for each correct or incorrect answers that are not selected.
 4) You may receive 0 credit for question, even if some of the answers you selected were correct.
 5) The lowest score you can receive for a question is zero; you will never receive a negative score for a question.